Skip to content

 Filters usages

-Filters are used in many locations in the platform.
+There are two types of filters that are used in many locations in the platform:

 • in entities lists: to display only the entities matching the filters.
-If an export or a background task is generated, only the filtered data will be taken into account.
+If an export or a background task is generated, only the filtered data will be taken into account,

-• in investigations and knowledge graphs: to display only the entities matching the filters.
+• in investigations and knowledge graphs: to display only the entities matching the filters,

-• in feeds, taxii collections, triggers, streams, playbooks, background tasks: to process only the data or events matching the filters.
+• in feeds, TAXII collections, triggers, streams, playbooks, background tasks: to process only the data or events matching the filters.

 Filtering entities